 Caveat!
 When I say activities that will put you in a better mood; it shouldn’t be a means to engage in poor habits.

 Self-control is the KEY to managing self-care.
 Do things you can be proud of when you wake up the next day.
 Treat yourself in your little way as there are varieties of self-care ideas out there.

 When it comes to self-care, you can be selfish (permission granted).
 Be selfish for once to take good care of yourself.
 Mind you, self-care isn’t self fish.

 5 Steps to Incorporate Self Care

 It’s all about you here.
 You have to do YOU; things that make you happy.
 There might be so many distractions that you become indecisive.
 You might have so many things in common with your friends, but there might be some things you can do alone, have a me-time.

 Healthy Work-life Balance

-you have to separate work from home, do not take home to work and do not bring work home.
+you have to separate work from home, do not take home to work, and do not bring work home.
 It’s good to know when to switch off the work mode button.
-Same thing applies when you’re working from home.
+The same thing applies when you’re working from home.

 The phrase, “work smarter, not harder” can be used in this context.
 Yes, you have to work hard, but it’s good to work smart too.
-Prioritise your tasks, make a to-do list.
+Prioritize your tasks, and make a to-do list.
 Remember, all work and no play makes Jack a …. (fill in the gap).